pathbreak/reddit-sentiment-storm/README.md

    + **redditsentiment-local-all.jar**

      This JAR is for testing the topology in a standalone Storm harness on your development machine.
-See [Usage](Usage).
+See [Test topology on local storm cluster](3-test-the-topology-on-a-local-storm-cluster).

    + **redditsentiment-viewer.jar**

      This is the Viewer console app JAR to display results of the analysis.
-See [Usage](Usage).
+See [View Results](2-view-results).